C-Brq/VosReves/README.md

 <img width="341" alt="image" src="https://github.com/C-Brq/VosReves/assets/156824818/97d13ccf-4fca-4c96-bcbf-e938332dbc5b">

-# 3 Description of the Program
+# 3-Description of the Program
 The Program is made to limit the user error to the maximum by preserving the errors from the inputs.

 The program checks the type of printer and such parameters like the different references, The Spreadsheet has 3 pages: